 Awarded to a student who has demonstrated consistent excellence of academic performance with an overall cumulative average of 3.850 at graduation.
-The notation of "graduated with honors" is so stated on the Columbia diploma.
+The notation of "graduated with honors" is so stated on the Columbia University diploma.

-Winners of the following awards receive a commemorative plaque.
-A perpetual plaque has been established for viewing on the program floor.
+Winners of the following awards receive a commemorative plaque:

-Faculty Award for Academic Excellence
+Faculty Award for Academic Excellence in the DPT program

-This award honors a graduating student who has attained the highest cumulative average in his/her studies in the program and is ranked first in the class.
+This award recognizes a student who has attained the highest cumulative grade point average in his/her studies in the program and is ranked first in the class.
 If more than one student has the same class average and ranking, other factors are used to determine the recipient of this award.
-These factors include clinical performance, professionalism and service contribution to the program and/or APTA.
+These factors include clinical performance, professionalism and service contribution to the program and/or the American Physical Therapy Association (APTA).